pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 There was the [experimental IndexedDB observers API](https://stackoverflow.com/a/33270440) for chrome, but the proposal repository has been archived.

 To workaround this problem, there are two solutions:
 - The first option is to use the [BroadcastChannel API](https://github.com/pubkey/broadcast-channel) which can send messages across browser tabs.
 So whenever you do a write to the storage, you also send a notification to other tabs to inform them about these changes.
 This is the most common workaround which is also used by RxDB.
-Notice that there is also the [WebLocks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) which can be used to have mutexes accross browser tabs.
+Notice that there is also the [WebLocks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) which can be used to have mutexes across browser tabs.
 - The other solution is to use the [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) and do all writes inside of the worker.
 All browser tabs can then subscribe to messages from that **single** SharedWorker and know about changes.

 ### Indexing Support